roberveral/mimir/docs/oauth2installedapps.md

 # OAuth for Mobile, Desktop and Single-page applications

-This document explains how applications installed in mobile devices and computers can become [OAuth 2.0] clients so they can obtain access to user's data in Resource Servers protected by this OAuth server without having to know the user credentials.
-It's the user (Resource Owner) which authorizes the application to access to some of this data.
-This data may include profile information, providing a centralized *authentication* and *authorization* mechanism.
-This also applies to single-page applications, written in Javascript, which are run directly in the user's browser as if it was installed in the device.
+This document explains how applications installed in mobile devices and computers can become [OAuth 2.0] clients so they can obtain access to OAuth 2.0 Protected Resources owned by a user without having to know the user credentials.
+It's the user (Resource Owner) who authorizes the application to access to certain resources.
+This resources may include profile information, providing a centralized *authentication* and *authorization* mechanism (see [OpenID Connect]).
+This flow also applies to single-page applications (SPAs) which are run directly in the user's browser as if they were installed in the device.

-The common property of this kind of applications is that they are distributed to individual devices.
+The common property of these kind of applications is that they are distributed to individual devices.
-Therefore, the code of the application is inside the device and it cannot keep secrets, so it's not safe for this applications to use the "client_secret".
+Therefore, the code of the application is inside the device and it cannot keep secrets, so it's not safe for these applications to use a *client_secret*.

 This [OAuth 2.0] flow is similar to the [Authorization Code](oauth2webserver.md), but adding an extension known as [PKCE] (Proof Key for Code Exchange) so clients don't need to provide their *client_secret* to obtain an access token.
-Installed apps must open the system browser and supply a local redirect URI to handle the response with the authorization code.
+Installed apps have to open the system browser and supply a local redirect URI to handle the response with the authorization code.

 !!! info
-    This server doesn't support the **Authorization Code** without client secret and without [PKCE].
+    Mimir doesn't support the **Authorization Code** flow without client secret and without [PKCE].
 One of them **MUST** be used.

 ## Obtaining OAuth 2.0 access tokens

-The following steps show how applications installed in mobile devices and computers interact with the OAuth Server to obtain an access token to act on the user's behalf in front of a certain Resource Server protected with [OAuth 2.0].
+The following steps show how applications installed in mobile devices and computers interact with **Mimir** in order to obtain an *access token* to act on the user's behalf in front of a certain *Resource Server* protected with [OAuth 2.0].

-### Prerrequisite: Register the client in the OAuth Server
+### Prerrequisite: Register the client in Mimir

-In order to use this flow, the application must be registered as a client in the OAuth Server to obtain client credentials.
+In order to use this flow, the application must be registered as a client in **Mimir** to obtain client credentials.

 The client needs to declare that it wants to use the `authorization_code` flow.

 The main concern for this kind of applications is the **redirect_uri** parameter.

-- For Android, iOS and Universal Windows Platform apps, your application can register a custom schema so when the browser redirects to the application's redirect_uri the installed application code is invoked, for example:
+- For Android, iOS and Universal Windows Platform (UWP) apps, your application can register a custom schema so when the browser redirects to the application's `redirect_uri` the installed application code is invoked.
+For example:
 `org.example.app://login`.
-- Another option is to start a local web server listening in the loopback IP address (localhost), but it has the caveat that the user has to be redirected somehow to the application (or instructed to do so).
+- Another option is to start a local web server listening on the loopback IP address (localhost), but it has the caveat that the user has to be redirected somehow to the application (or instructed to do so from the browser).
-- For single-page applications, the redirect_uri is just another HTTP uri handled by the application, so there isn't a huge change here.
+- For single-page applications, the `redirect_uri` is just another HTTP URI handled by the application, so there isn't any problem.

 ### Step 1: Generate a code verifier and challenge

-In order to secure the authorization request in abscence of a client secret, according to the [PKCE] extension, before the client begins with the authorization request, it has to create a **code_verifier**.
+According to the [PKCE] extension, in order to secure the authorization request in abscence of a client secret, before the client begins with the authorization request it has to create a **code_verifier**.

-A `code_verifier` is a high-entropy cryptographic random string using the unreserved characters `[A-Z] / [a-z] / [0-9] / "-" / "." / "_" / "~"`, with a minimum length of 43 characters and a maximum length of
+A `code_verifier` is a high-entropy cryptographic random string using the characters `[A-Z] / [a-z] / [0-9] / "-" / "." / "_" / "~"`, with a minimum length of 43 characters and a maximum length of
 128 characters.
-This code **MUST** be stored so it can be used later to obtain an access token.
+This code **MUST** be stored safely so it can be used later to obtain an access token.

-Once the application has generated the `code_verifier`, the applications needs to generate a **code_challenge** based on the *code_verifier*.
+Once the application has generated the `code_verifier`, the application needs to generate a **code_challenge** based on the *code_verifier*.
 The `code_challenge` can be obtained using two methods:

 Method | How to create